 Principle #2: Conducive learning environments facilitate training by providing conditions as optimal as possible.

-Here are some ideas for creating conducive environments for learning.
+Here are some ideas for creating conducive environments for self-directed learning.

 A quiet room